eclipse-archived/ceylon-lang.org/documentation/tour/functions.md

         }
     }

-Many pepple find this version also slightly more readable and more regular.
+Many people find this version also slightly more readable and more regular.
 This is the preferred syntax for defining higher-order functions.